by-jp/www.byjp.me/content/notes/twitter/7627173155/index.md

 - imported
 - from-twitter
 ---
 LAME.
 Even tiny tooth-braces prevent you from being the subject of your own MRI experiments.
-To the dentist\!
+To the dentist!